Ravnit202/RuneScape-Bot-Aid/README.md

 (Note if you tab back into the main program screen, it may stop responding.
 However, the bot will continue to run normally as long as you do not terminate the program.)

 ## Anti Bot Detection :robot:
+There are several measures in place to prevent bot detection, and the account used to test the bot has not been banned after ~1month of use, however there is still not a 100% guarantee that your Jagex account will not be banned.

+### Measures
+&nbsp;&nbsp; There are random actions (moving the camera) that occur occasionally to&nbsp;&nbsp;simulate a human player.

-Every so often, the bot will print out a message in the game as an additional measure to combat bot detection.
+&nbsp;&nbsp;Every so often, the bot will print out a message to simulate a human&nbsp;&nbsp;player.

+&nbsp;&nbsp;Nearly all delays are randomized and humanized.

 ## Contributors :busts_in_silhouette:
 Special thanks to [Kian Brose](https://www.youtube.com/channel/UC1AgWV7PLk_uVDkh35VVf9w) and [Ben Johnson](https://www.youtube.com/channel/UCD8vb6Bi7_K_78nItq5YITA) on youtube for botting tips and practices.